-Taliban destroy statue of Shiite foe from 1990s civil war
+Taliban destroy statue of foe, stoking fear over their rule

 The “Taliban won militarily — but now have to govern,” he wrote.
 “It is not easy.”

-Faiez reported from Istanbul, Gannon reported from Guelph, Canada, and Krauss reported from Jerusalem.
+Faiez reported from Istanbul, Gannon from Guelph, Canada, and Krauss from Jerusalem.
 Associated Press writers Sylvia Hui in London and Jon Gambrell in Dubai, United Arab Emirates, contributed.